HimoriK/awesome-gamedev/README.md

 * [SoundBible's Royalty-free section][32] - A collection of CC or public-domain-licensed sounds.
 Various licenses, all CC or public domain.

-## Communities ##

-Gamedev can be a lonely job, and it also can have a steep learning curve.
-These communities are designed to assist you in terms of camaraderie, expert knowledge and resources.

-* [/r/freeculture][316] - Part of the Free Culture Reddit Community.
-A general free-culture-focused community.
-* [/r/FreeGaming][94] - Part of the Free Culture Reddit Community.
-Designed specifically for discussion of free culture games.
-* [/r/freesoftware][323] - A general free-software-focused community.
-* [/r/godot][185] - A community for discussion and support in development with the Godot game engine.
-* [FreeGameDev Forums][326] - A forum community for all things free-game-development-related.
-* [FreeGaming][324] - A [freepo.st][325] community dedicated to free gaming.
-* [Libregamewiki][327] - The free gaming encyclopedia.

 ## Engines ##

-These are full-blown game engines.

 ### General ###